pen-lang/pen/README.md

 Pen aims to make large-scale software development efficient where a number of people develop software together over a long time.
 To realize that, it focuses on software **maintainability** and **portability**.

 - Maintainability
-  - Everyone can learn the language and participate in actual development quickly.
+  - Simplicity: Everyone can learn the language and participate in actual development quickly.
-  - Developers can focus on application logic rather than ever-changing implementation details.
+  - Cleanness: Developers can focus on application logic rather than ever-changing implementation details.
-  - Unit tests are always fast, reliable, and independent.
+  - Testability: Unit tests are always fast, reliable, and independent.
 - Portability
   - Programs written in the language can be ported to different platforms including [WASM](https://webassembly.org/).